 There is no appeal of disciplinary actions for minor bus infractions.
 However, if a student is to be removed from the bus for more than four (4) weeks, parents may request a hearing with the Hearing Committee and Transportation Director.

+2.12 MULTIPLE CLASS 2 VIOLATIONS

-2.12 Multiple Class I infractions.
+Six or more Class I infractions.